 As in the case of VRLA and Ni-Cd cells, Ni-MH cells are also of the sealed, starved electrolyte design.
 The plates are almost saturated with electrolyte.
 The separator is only partially saturated to allow rapid gas diffusion for efficient gas recombination reaction.
 Adding NaOH assists in improving high-temperature charge efficiency, but at a cost of reduced life as a result of elevated corrosion of the NAM.

-Nickel metal hydride battery separator
+Battery separator in Nickel metal hydride

 The function of the separator is to prevent electrical contact between the positive and negative electrodes while retaining electrolyte necessary for ionic transport.
 The first generation separators for Ni-MH cells were standard Ni-Cd and NiH2 separator materials of nonwoven polyamide (nylon) cloth separator.
 However, Ni-MH cells proved to be more sensitive to self-discharge, especially when such separators were used.
 The presence of oxygen and hydrogen gas causes the polyamide materials in the nylon separator to decompose.